Quick & Easy Chicken Enchiladas

 More Mexican and Tex Mex Recipes

-Chicken Chilaquiles, this is like a cousin to enchiladas- and very easy to assemble!
+If you like chicken and cheese, then you will love this Mexican Chicken Casserole! this is like a cousin to enchiladas- and very easy to assemble!

 Homemade Tortillas from my friend and also another Vermont food blogger Aysegul.

 Slow Cooker Chicken Tortilla Soup, this is a set it and forget it slow cooker recipe with a TON of flavor!